Sexual Orientation

 2. Self-Acceptance

-This is another thing that is a common struggle for individuals who identify as lgbt+.
-Basically, it can be difficult to accept onself in the face of being unsure if others accept you, feeling like you're abnormal, not knowing if your family will be comfortable with you, and feeling like you don't quite 'fit' with society.
+This is another thing that is a common struggle for individuals who identify as LGBTQ+.
+Basically, it can be difficult to accept oneself in the face of being unsure if others accept you, feeling like you’re abnormal, not knowing if your family will be comfortable with you, and feeling like you don’t quite ‘fit’ with society.

 3. Ongoing Discrimination